Learn how to manage global and local risk management plans (RMPs).

 Vault sends a notification after the Create Local RMPs action finishes running and creates the following records:

-Create Local RMP Records
+Create Local RMPs

 Field | Value |